In addition, a $25,000 check will be presented to The Northern Manhattan Arts Alliance's executive director Sandra Garcia-Betancou.

 Earlier this year, Miranda held a benefit concert at the United Palace for Cultural Arts, "In The Heights: In Concert."
 The performance was presented by Viva Broadway, an initiative of the Broadway League that aims to promote Broadway theatre within the Latino Community.
 A surplus of ticket sales proceeds went towards The Broadway League's Family First Nights initiative — a nationwide program designed to encourage economically disadvantaged families to attend theatre and local arts programs.

+The Broadway League has partnered with ACDP and Amber Charter School to identify families in Northern Manhattan/Washington Heights/Inwood for the Family First Nights program.
+These families will receive tickets to three Broadway shows next season and a talkback session with featured cast members from the shows.
 Family First Nights is a nationwide program designed to encourage economically at-risk families to attend theatre on a regular basis.
 Northern Manhattan Arts Alliance (NoMAA) is a non-profit arts service organization launched in 2007 with the support of the Hispanic Federation and the Upper Manhattan Empowerment Zone that aims to cultivate, support and promote the works of artists and arts organizations in Northern Manhattan.

 More information can be found by visiting broadwayleague.com.